fhirschmann/mysite/content/pages/about.md

 networks for machine translation.
 I'm generally interested in data science (machine learning, artificial intelligence, algorithms etc...), cryptocurrency, and of course GNU/Linux.
-On the bottom of this page, you can find some pointers in case you want to get in touch.
+On the bottom of this page, you can find some pointers in case you want to get in touch (note that some Adblockers block the social contact icons).

 I usually sign my mails through [this key](http://pgp.mit.edu/pks/lookup?op=vindex&search=0xBE59A8D5E55F9288) using one of its subkeys, i.e.:
 <div class="gpg">